-Team-based learning is a form of learning that is often discussed, but many misunderstand.
-It’s a form of learning that was developed to ensure each student oversees greater levels of autonomy and responsibility for their work and their own learning.
-To understand team-based learning, we must first establish what are the key tenants of it and how it differentiates from other types of learning.
+Team-based learning (TBL) is a form of learning that is often discussed, but many misunderstand.
+TBL is a form of student learning that was developed to ensure each student oversees greater levels of autonomy and responsibility for their work and their own learning.
+To understand team-based learning, we must first establish what are the key tenets of it and how it differentiates from the other types of learning.

-1. Each student group is permanent (for the duration of the semester)
+1. Each student group is permanent (for the entire duration of the semester)

 2. Each student has a responsibility to contribute & is assessed independently

 3. Students must work collectively on applying course concepts to assignments and other learning activities

 Teams vs. Groups, what’s the difference?

 Group activities aren’t new for most educators, but group-based learning is different from team-based learning.
 Oftentimes, students choose who they want to work with in a group.
 They have the freedom to switch group members between assignments.
 Students have a commitment to help each other in the group work.

 On the other hand, TBL may not allow students to choose their own team members and teams do not change from assignment to assignment.
 Team members are selected based on their experiences and skills to ensure the variation among each student.
 By ensuring team members don’t change throughout the semester, students develop close bonds and learn from their teammates resulting in team development.
 Also, they assist one another so the team can out-perform on the tasks assigned to them.

 Teamwork and the collaborative works of the students are necessary both in student teams and groups.
 It doesn't matter what specific choice you make as there is no wrong or correct answer as to the proper facilitation of the whole process.